czyzby/noise4j/README.md

 ## Dependency
 Gradle dependency:
 ```
-    compile 'com.github.czyzby:noise4j:0.0.1-SNAPSHOT'
+    compile 'com.github.czyzby:noise4j:0.1.0'
 ```
-The first stable release will be available when I finally decide that "yeah, there are enough generators to make some simple games".

 ### LibGDX
 While `Noise4J` was created with `LibGDX` games in mind, it has no external dependencies.
 It's GWT- and Java 6-compatible, so including it in `LibGDX` projects is pretty straightforward.
-Start with adding the mentioned Gradle dependency to the core project.
-Don't forget to also include the sources dependency in GWT project:
+Start with adding the mentioned Gradle dependency to the core project:
 ```
-    compile 'com.github.czyzby:noise4j:0.0.1-SNAPSHOT:sources'
+    compile 'com.github.czyzby:noise4j:0.1.0'
 ```

 You need to inherit `Noise4J` GWT module in your `GdxDefinition`, otherwise GWT compiler will not recognize the classes:
 ```
 	<inherits name='com.github.czyzby.noise4j.Noise4J' />
 ```
+Also, don't forget to also include the sources dependency in GWT project: `compile 'com.github.czyzby:noise4j:0.1.0:sources'`.

 `Noise4J` does not use reflection, so its files usually do not need to be registered in any additional way.